 | ||Rating: 15+||Chapter Reviews: 1|

 Change Background: Change Font color:

 ‘Hurry up now you lot!’
 Mrs. Weasley beckoned from a few yards in front of them.
 Harry did not require a second excuse to speed off in Mrs. Weasley’s direction as a particularly old looking man grasped for his arm.

 ‘You’re not nervous, are you Ron?’
 Harry heard Mr. Weasley say as he caught up to the rest of the Weasleys.
 Ron shook his head which apparently was not up to the satisfaction of Mr. Weasley.
-‘You and Harry have done nothing wrong, I assure you,’ he said, seeing Harry now present to Ron’s left.
+‘You and Harry have done nothing wrong, I assure you,’ he said, seeing Harry as he caught up to Ron.
 ‘If they wanted to punish you in any way they would have done so already.’

 ‘Not really nervous Dad.
 More anxious then anything,’ Ron replied earnestly.

 ‘If you two really become full-time Aurors at nineteen, you’ll be the youngest since Barney Richards... although in his day, Auror criteria and regulations were a lot easier to pass through – they’re much more selective nowadays,’ Hermione recited in her characteristic textbook-like fashion.

 ‘Brilliant.
 What did this Richards bloke do then in his time as an Auror?’
 Ron asked with a fantasy induced grin on his face as the idea of himself as one of the youngest Aurors of all time crept in to his mind.